Learn cPanel

 Managing your Node.js applications

-Now that you know how to create your Node.js applications let's see what management actions you can take with those.
-If you go back to the default page for the "Setup Node.js App" feature you will see a list of the currently created Node.js applications.
+Now that you know how to create your Node.js applications, let's see what management actions you can take with those.
+If you go back to the default page for the "Setup Node.js App" feature, you will see a list of the applications that have been created previously.
 For each one of those, you will be presented with the following information:

-• App URI - the URI on which the application can be accessed.
+• App URI - Under this column, you will see the URI from which the application can be accessed.

-• App Root Directory - The directory in which the application is stored.
+• App Root Directory - Under this column, you will see The directory in which the application is stored.

-• Mode - The mode in which the application is running.
+• Mode - Under this column, you will see the mode in which the application is running.

-• Actions - The management action you can take for each of the applications.
+• Actions - Under this column, you will see the various management actions you can take for each of the applications.

 • Stop the application